learninglab-dev/the-resources/data/resources/tools/zoom/recording-in-zoom.md

 - Record thumbnails when sharing (yes)
 - Optimize the recording for 3rd party video editor (yes)
 - Audio transcript (yes)
-- Save panelist chat to the recording (yes)
+- Save panelist chat to the recording (no)

 ### Recording to the Cloud
 Once you've configured all of your settings, start up a meeting to record in by opening up Zoom and `New Meeting`.
 Once you're in, select `Record on the Cloud` and deliver your presentation.